tsangiotis/tsangiotis.github.io/_drafts/microcontroller-registers.md

 ---

 Do you like going faster while keeping as less information as possible in your head?
 Your microcontroller likes that too.
-So if your Arduino project is ready for prime time, it is time to trim some codefat.
+So if your Arduino project is ready for prime time, it is time to trim some codefat. b

 Sparkfun recently released a video about registers.
 It is quite good and explanatory.
 Watch it and then I'll tell you some more convenient uses for them.